-Jerel Jernigan begins his first season as an assistant coach for the NIACC men's basketball program.
+Jerel Jernigan begins his second season as an assistant coach for the NIACC men's basketball program.

 In December of 2014, Jernigan graduated from Ball State University with a bachelor’s degree in Sport Administration.
 Prior to attending Ball State University, Jernigan graduated from NIACC with an associates of arts degree in 2011.

 Jernigan played for NIACC and current NIACC head coach Mark Mohl from 2009-11.